Original card games by David Parlett

 Play

-At each turn you take any card of your own colour lying horizontally or vertically in line with the gap, move it into the gap, and turn it face down, leaving another gap where this card came from.
-For example, if you are playing Red in the illustrated layout, you might start by turning the diamond2 and placing it face down in the centre space to its left.
-Black might then continue by transferring the spade2 face down into the new gap; and so on.
+Starting with the non-dealer, and playing alternately, you each take any card of your own colour lying horizontally or vertically in line with the gap, move it into the gap, and turn it face down, leaving another gap where this card came from.
+For example, if you are playing Red in the illustrated layout, you might at this point move the J five steps to the right, or the K two steps down into the current gap, thus leaving a new gap where you moved it from.

 Continue in the same way, observing the following rules: